moosetechnology/moosetechnology.github.io/moose-wiki/Beginners/moose-in-action.md

 Make sure you have [Moose 9.0 or later](InstallMoose).

-Starting Moose you see the following window:
+Starting Moose you see a menu with various tools.
+Open the 'Models browser' tool.

 ![Models browser](res/moose-in-action/models-browser.png){: .img-fill }